Getting Started#

 Tune: Hyperparameter Tuning at Scale

-Tune is a library for hyperparameter tuning at any scale.
-With Tune, you can launch a multi-node distributed hyperparameter sweep in less than 10 lines of code.
-Tune supports any deep learning framework, including PyTorch, TensorFlow, and Keras.
+Ray Tune is a library for hyperparameter tuning at any scale.
+It automatically finds the best hyperparameters for your models with efficient distributed search algorithms.
+With Tune, you can launch a multi-node distributed hyperparameter sweep in less than 10 lines of code, supporting any deep learning framework including PyTorch, TensorFlow, and Keras.

 Note